Skip to content

 def my_custom_proxy_route(request):

-response = forward_export_request(
+response = logfire.forward_export_request(

 path=request.path.removeprefix('/logfire-proxy'),